 Introduction to Predetermined Overhead Rate

-Predetermined overhead rate is usually calculated at the start of a period by dividing the estimated total manufacturing overhead cost by estimated total base units and then this predetermined overhead rate is used for product pricing, contract bidding, and allocation of resources within the organization based on each department’s utilization of resources.
+They then utilize this predetermined overhead rate for product pricing, contract bidding, and resource allocation within the organization based on each department’s utilization of resources.

 Components of Predetermined Overhead Rate